Curriculum Intention:

 In Years 1-6, we teach a daily maths lesson, following White Rose Maths principles.
 In KS1, maths lessons are approximately 45 minutes per day and in KS2, maths lessons are one hour.

-At Woodridge we have begun our maths mastery journey and are working towards using different representations, including different pictorial and physical representations in lessons to ensure children recognise how mathematical concepts are linked.
+At Woodridge we have begun our maths mastery journey and are using different representations, including different pictorial and physical representations in lessons to ensure children recognise how mathematical concepts are linked.
 We ensure children answer questions in complete sentences so the correct vocabulary is continually modelled.
 The mastery approach has also helped children to explain their thinking and how they know what they know.
 Daily practice has helped children to rapidly recall facts.

 Lessons include concrete, pictorial and abstract elements as appropriate.
-Children are given lots of practice using concrete resources, such as dienes, numicon, place value counters, cubes.
+Children are given lots of practice using concrete resources, such as Dienes, Numicon, place value counters, cubes.
 They are supported in making jottings and drawings (pictorial) to support their mathematical development.
 The three elements are crucial for children to gain fluency and be able to use what they know in different contexts.

-Maths Subject Leader - Miss Sara Craig
+Maths Subject Leader - Mrs Sara Norman